Experian/Jones Day Moot Court Program

 The Law School’s Moot Court program is supported by a generous gift from Experian and Jones Day, and is a student-run program with two faculty advisors.

 After careful reflection, the Law School has decided that there will be no competitions involving first-year law students.
-The first year of law school has enough pressures without adding competitions and there are ample opportunities for students to participate in both Moot Court and Mock Trial in their second and third years.
+The first year of law school has enough pressures without adding competitions and there are ample opportunities for students to participate in Moot Court, Mock Trial and Negotiations/Transactional competitions in their second and third years.